- Safety Guide & Disclaimer

 VESA arm mounting

-- For models that included an optional cover plate, rather than suspend the Microsoft docking electronics beneath the Surface, you can install the cover plate below the Dock "cradle" and place the docking electronics elsewhere.
+- For models that included an optional cover plate, rather than suspend the Microsoft docking electronics beneath the Surface, you can install the cover plate below the Dock "cradle" and place the docking electronics elsewhere such as strapped to the VESA arm.

 - Line up the screw holes and screw the cover in place.

-- Optional: To enable Landscape mounting, swap the top VESA retainer bar for the longer bar.
-Ensure that the extension-clip portion of the part points to the right.
+- Some docks ship with optional landscape/horizontal mounting bars.
+To enable Landscape mounting, swap the VESA retainer bars for the longer bars.
+For most models, the extension-clip portion of the bar must point to the right.
 When rotating the Surface into landscape mode, this clip will support the bottom of the Surface.

-- Depending on the Vertical dock model ordered, the longer VESA bar may have some lateral adjustment to allow fine-tuning of the fitment.
-To fine-tune, loosen the M4x14mm screws by 1/2 turn, slide the VESA bar left or right to find the best position, then re-tighten the screws.
+- Depending on the Vertical dock model ordered, the longer VESA bar may have some lateral adjustment to allow fine-tuning of the fitment to ensure the best connection with the dock electronics.
+Or it may have multiple locations to insert the M4 nuts depending on whether the bar points left or right.
+To fine-tune, loosen the M4x14mm screws by 1/2 turn, slide the VESA bar to find the best position, then re-tighten the screws.
 Make sure to test in both vertical and horizontal mode to ensure you have the fitment correct.

-- Recommended: use the Custom screen resolution guide to match the size of Windows UI and applications on your Surface screen to the size on your desktop monitors.
+The custom screen resolution guide will help to match the size of Windows UI and applications on your Surface screen to the size on your desktop monitors.

 In the box: